Installing networked electric vehicle charging stations

 A qualified electrical contractor can help you determine what’s involved in installing EV charging in your building.

-FortisBC electricity customers* may be eligible for rebates of up to $4,000 per station for Level 2 EV charging stations located in condos, apartment buildings and workplaces.
+FortisBC electricity customers* may be eligible for a rebate of up to $2,000 per station for Level 2 EV charging stations located in condos, apartment buildings and workplaces.
 Plus, up to five hours of free advice and planning assistance from an EV advisor is available.
 Learn more.

 *Includes Grand Forks, Penticton, Summerland and Nelson Hydro.